 Shuri is now a part of the modern city of Naha

-Okinawa has a sub-tropical climate, and it can be very hot in the summer months, so be sure to pack plenty of sunscreen and remember to drink water often.
-Temperatures are mild even in winter and the only times to avoid are the rainy season in late May and early June, and the succession of typhoons that hit the island in September.
+Okinawa has a sub-tropical climate, and it can be very hot in the summer months, so be sure to drink plenty of water and take UV protection from March to October.
+Travel plans should be made cautiously during the rainy season from late May to early June, and in September when typhoons frequently hit islands.

 Spring and autumn are the ideal months if you want to take in the sun, sea, and beaches, but it's best to avoid Golden Week, the prime holiday season for vacationing Japanese, which is in the first week of May.

-Okinawa is one of 47 prefectures that make up Japan, but that has not always been so.
-Okinawa, or the Ryukyu Kingdom, as it was then known, was an independent kingdom until 1609, when it came under the rule of Satsuma, a province in southern Japan.
+Okinawa is one of 47 prefectures that make up Japan, but has not always been so.
+Okinawa, or the Ryukyu Kingdom as it was then known, was an independent kingdom until 1609, when it came under the rule of Satsuma, a province in southern Japan.

 Commodore Matthew Perry docked in Naha Port in 1852 before his historic arrival in Edo (now Tokyo) the following year, when Japan opened up to the world after centuries of isolation.

 The islands only became part of Japan in 1879.
-After World War II the islands were occupied by the United States, only being returned to Japan in 1972.
+After World War II the islands were occupied by the United States, and were only returned to Japan in 1972.

 Not far from Shuri Castle is one of the Ryukyu Kingdom royal family's favorite retreats, Shikinaen Royal Garden.
 This forested retreat has a large circular pond with several islands, stone bridges, a wooden palace, an observatory, a banana plantation and a freshwater spring.
 Foreign dignitaries and other high-ranking guests came here regularly.

 There's plenty for you to see and do in Naha.
-It's a vibrant city with an active nightlife, most of it centered around Kokusai-Dori, or International Street, which runs for almost two kilometers through the heart of Naha.
+It's a vibrant city with an active nightlife, most of it centered around Kokusai-dori , or International Street, which runs for almost two kilometers (1 mile) through the heart of Naha.

-You'll discover bustling covered arcades leading off Kokusai-Dori with stalls of local produce and handicrafts, and street performers on the traffic-free Sundays.
+You'll discover bustling covered arcades leading off Kokusai-dori with stalls of local produce and handicrafts, and street performers on traffic-free Sundays.

-Take the monorail to the end, and you'll find yourself in Shuri, the old capital.
+The monorail can take you to Shuri, the former capital.
 Shuri Castle was the palace of the Ryukyu Kingdom from the 15th century until it came under Japanese rule in the 19th century.

-Be sure you don't miss out on a visit to Naminoue Shrine, which has been a sacred place in the religion of the Ryukyu Islands since it was first built in the 14th century.
-It was destroyed in the war but restored to its original splendor in the 1990s.
+Be sure you don't miss out on a visit to Naminouegu Shrine, which has been a sacred place in the religion of the Ryukyu Islands since it was first built long ago.
+It was burned down in WWII but restored to its original splendor in the 1990s.
 The shrine is a 15-minute walk from the Asahibashi monorail stop.